amirjon-1/amirjon-1/README.md

 **Computer Science & Statistics @ Williams College** | Building products that scale

-Currently working on an AI coding assistant and student researcher!
+Currently working on an AI coding assistant and am a student researcher!

 ## 🔭 What I'm Building
 - **AI Code Review Assistant** - Fine-tuning LLMs for intelligent code review